-Our mission is to reduce homelessness among LGBT young adults in North Texas by opening and operating the first LGBT-focused shelter in the Dallas area, tailored to the needs of individuals ages 18-24.
+Since 2018, Dallas Hope Charities’ mission has been to reduce homelessness among young adults in North Texas with our LGBTQ-focused shelter in the Dallas area, tailored to the needs of individuals ages 18-24.

-- Case management – staff is on-site any time guests are present.
-A case manager meets weekly with each youth to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations
+We work with each individual to build a map towards stability and self-sufficiency and to access needed services and resources from other community organizations.

-- Healthcare & Mental Health Services – depending on the needs of the individual, we partner with other agencies to provide access to primary medical care, HIV testing, as well as mental health assessment and treatment
+Depending on the needs of the individual, we partner with other agencies to provide access to primary medical care, health testing and a mental health assessment and treatment.

-- Life Skills – We help to procure state identification, pursue education, and find employment
+We help to procure state identification, pursue education and find employment.